eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 A WSCA SHALL NOT enable export of private keys from a WSCD.

 *Note: The WSCA is dedicated firmware and/or software implementing specific functions needed within the EUDI Wallet ecosystem.
-Within that context, there is no need for private key export; therefore, a WSCA must not support it.
+Within that context, there is no need for private key export.
+Therefore, a WSCA must not support it.
 However, a WSCD or a keystore may enable private key export via native firmware or software, for generic purposes.*

 </div>
 </div>